Home > Modern Slavery and Human Trafficking Statement 2018/2019

 Training and Capacity Building

 Training our colleagues and our suppliers worldwide is critical in raising awareness of the issue of modern slavery in the supply chain.
-The fact sheet we have produced and issued to all suppliers in 2016 gives them a simple guide with useful links to SEDEX briefing notes and guidance from the Ethical Trade Initiative (ETI).
-Our human resources and technical staff have attended several Stronger Together workshops in 2016 as well as customer led ethical trade conferences and strategy meetings to ensure those staff remain in touch and up to date with modern slavery and the issue remains at the forefront of our business.
-In 2016 we created a role in the technical department that focus’s more time on ethical trading with stronger support for our suppliers.
+The fact sheet we have produced and issued to all suppliers gives them a simple guide with useful links to SEDEX briefing notes and guidance from the Ethical Trade Initiative (ETI).
+Our human resources and technical staff have attended several Stronger Together workshops as well as customer led ethical trade conferences and strategy meetings to ensure those staff remain in touch and up to date with modern slavery and the issue remains at the forefront of our business.

 New employees to our commercial and technical departments are briefed on modern slavery as part of their induction.
 This briefing includes reading of literature already mentioned, an introduction to our risk assessment and due diligence processes, so they understand from the start of their career with MWW that modern slavery and human trafficking is an issue we take seriously and will not tolerate in our supply chains.
 This is extremely important in driving a culture of intolerance through all departments associated with the procurement and assurances of our supply chains from the moment new colleagues join.

 We aim to assess continually our performance and effectiveness in tackling modern slavery through key performance indicators.
-In 2016 we set ourselves a target to reduce our high risk supply base through a targeted approach to SMETA auditing, working with suppliers who had never had an audit before to ensure they felt supported and capable of dealing with any issues that may arise, and visiting a percentage of those suppliers to perform pre-audit work by way of preparation.
+We actively target reduction of risk in our supply base through a targeted approach to SMETA auditing, working with suppliers who had never had an audit before to ensure they felt supported and capable of dealing with any issues that may arise, and visiting a percentage of those suppliers to perform pre-audit work by way of preparation.

 Minor, Weir & Willis